Summer of the Seventeenth Doll (1959 film): Script

 HHL assigned the adaptation to John Dighton, who had just written The Devil's Disciple for the company.
+He was working on the script in January 1958.
+Dighton travelled to Australia with his wife to research the script, arriving 3 March 1958 (at which time the film was still to star Lancaster).
+Dighton told the press he was not sure why he had been given the job of writing the script but assured Australian journalists "We will probably have to change the more abstruse terms but I intend to stick as closely as I possibly can to the original story.
+I want to talk to as many Australians as possible, particularly cane cutters and barmaids."

-Dighton travelled to Australia to research the script.
-He told the press in April 1958 that:
+Dighton told the press in April 1958 that:

 I intend to stick to the play as closely as possible.
 The two barmaids and the old woman are good characters, but a little more colour is needed in the development of the relationship between the two cane-cutters.
 In its construction Lawler's play runs downhill all the way.
 This, I feel, was a weakness.
 I intend to give the film version what I regard as a necessary build-up to a dramatic peak in the middle.

 Leslie Norman later claimed "I want to keep it Australian, but unfortunately the Americans said they couldn't understand the Australian accent and I had to cut out all the Australianisms.
 That picture broke my heart. ...
 What buggered him [John Dighton] - and me - was cutting out the Australianness and giving it a more upbeat ending.
 It is one of the best plays I have ever seen, but I can't say I'm happy with the film."

 The film was criticised by some fans of the play, whose complaints were rooted in several criticisms: